An algorithm to recognize regular singular Mahler systems: A concrete algorithm for Theorem

-\begin{rem} In Algorithm \ref{Algo:main}, we choose to compute first the integer $d$ thanks to the Cyclic Vector Lemma, Algorithm \ref{Algo:Cyclic} and Algorithm \ref{Algo:d}.
-Then we run Algorithm \ref{Algo:dfixed} with this precised $d$.
-This is not always the fastest way to proceed, since the computation of $d$ necessitates to work with possibly great numbers (see Algorithm \ref{Algo:Cyclic}).
-However, the cost of manipulating great numbers is hidden by the fact that we describe the complexity as the number of arithmetic operations in $\Q$.
-Another way to proceed would be to run Algorithm \ref{Algo:dfixed} for every $d \in \mathcal D$.
-In that case the complexity is
+\begin{rem} In Algorithm \ref{Algo:dfixed}, we chose to compute first the integer $d$ thanks to the cyclic vector lemma, Algorithm \ref{Algo:Cyclicbis} and Algorithm \ref{Algo:dbis}.
+Then we computed the vector space $\intersd$ with this $d$.
+One could ask if running the algorithm for every $d \in \mathcal D$ could be faster.
+It does not seem to be the case.
+Since we only have to compute the inverse of $A$ once and since $\mathcal D$ has $\mathcal O(p^{m})$ elements, running the algorithm for every $d \in \mathcal D$, without using Algorithm \ref{Algo:dbis}, would necessitate